Sustainability.

 "To take care of"

-"It's a lot about doing what my grandmother in Espevær did.
-She washed bread bags, stuffed stockings, used shopping nets and made the most delicious dishes from leftovers.
-She never threw away enough.
+"It's a lot about doing what grandma in Espevær did.
+She washed bread bags, darned socks, used shopping nets and made the most delicious dishes from leftovers.
+She never threw anything away.
 She took care of every little bit."

 Sustainable garden

-We will increase the proportion of raw materials from our own garden and we will map out that the proportion increases.
-Artificial poisons or fertilizers must not be used and biological diversity must be further developed.
+We will increase the proportion of raw materials from our own garden and we will map out how this proportion will increase.
+No artificial poisons or fertilizers will be used and biological diversity will be further developed.

 Reuse of furniture and materials

-We will buy used where we can and we will maintain the house and garden for longevity and energy saving.
-We will choose suppliers who work actively with sustainability work.
+We will buy used where we can and we will maintain our house and garden for longevity and energy savings.
+We will choose suppliers who are actively working on sustainability.

 Food waste

-We will reduce food waste by 30% through optimal menu planning, good kitchens, storage and purchasing routines and the use of seasonal raw materials and home-produced food.
+We will reduce food waste by 30% through optimal menu planning, good kitchens, storage and purchasing routines, and the use of seasonal ingredients and home-produced food.

 Source sorting

-We will further develop an efficient and practical source sorting.
-We must also be a driving force for suppliers to sort out recyclable materials and not use unnecessary packaging.
+We will further develop efficient and practical source separation.
+We will also be a driver for suppliers to sort out recyclable materials and not use unnecessary packaging.

 Chemicals

 We will keep statistics on chemical use and reduce the use of chemicals by 15%.
-We will use suppliers of chemicals that have an environmental label.
+We will use suppliers of chemicals that have eco-labels.

 Organic, green, vegetarian menu

-Our customers must be offered organic food and vegetarian menus.
-We will use Miljøfyrtårn's eco percentage guide to map the proportion of organic food
+Our customers will be offered organic foods and vegetarian menus.
+We will use Miljøfyrtårn's eco-percentage guide to map the proportion of organic food

 Internal culture, employees

-We want the term "take care" as an attitude and value internally.
-Skills development, participation, training, conversations and focus are important elements in all the work we do every day.
+We want the concept of "taking care" to be an attitude and value internally.
+Competence development, participation, training, conversations and focus are important elements in all the work we do every day.

 Reduced energy consumption

-We will reduce the operating time at times adapted to the real use of rooms and premises: focus - the indoor temperature, unnecessary light,
+We will reduce operating hours to times adapted to the actual use of rooms and premises: focus - indoor temperature, unnecessary light,

 electricity for technical equipment, unnecessary water consumption